Option pricing in exponential L\'evy models with transaction costs: Numerical results

 In the following analysis, we consider the PIDE prices as our benchmarks for comparisons.
 In all the computations we use equal transaction costs for buying and selling, $\theta_b = \theta_s$.

-In Fig. \ref{Fig1}, \ref{Fig2} and \ref{Fig3} we show that model prices replicate the PIDE prices for zero transaction costs and small values of $\gamma$.
-The values of $\gamma$ in the tables \ref{tab:BS}, \ref{tab:Mert}, \ref{tab:VG} are chosen very small\footnote{ In chapter 5 of \cite{GK99} are presented some common values for the risk aversion coefficient: $\gamma=0.3$, $\gamma=0.2$ and $\gamma=0.1$ for high, medium and low level of risk aversion respectively.}.
-An intuitive argument to justify this choice is that for $\gamma \to 0$, the utility function can be approximated by a linear utility $\mathcal{U}(w) = 1 - e^{-\gamma w} \approx \gamma w$ and the investor is considered risk neutral.
-For more details we refer to \cite{Carmona} and references therein.
+In Fig. \ref{Fig1} we show that the proposed model prices replicate the PIDE prices for zero transaction costs and small values of $\gamma$.
+The values of $\gamma$ in Table \ref{tab:parameters}, are chosen very small\footnote{ In chapter 5 of \cite{GK99} are presented some common values for the risk aversion coefficient: $\gamma=0.3$, $\gamma=0.2$ and $\gamma=0.1$ for high, medium and low level of risk aversion respectively.} for this purpose.
+An intuitive argument to justify this choice is that for $\gamma \to 0$, the utility function can be approximated by a linear utility $\mathcal{U}(w) = 1 - e^{-\gamma w} \approx \gamma w$ and the investor can be considered risk neutral.
+A rigorous argument can be found in \cite{BaSo98}, where the authors use asymptotic analysis for small values of $\theta_b$, $\theta_s$ and $\gamma$ to derive a nonlinear PDE for the option price.
+For zero transaction costs this equation corresponds to the Black-Scholes PDE.
+Their argument can be extended also to PIDEs.